What makes learning with Music for Life special?

 Quality

 Being awarded ‘Music Not-For-Profit Organisation Of The Year 24-25’ highlights the exceptional quality of our musical activities.
-Since 1995, Music for Life has been well known for providing outstanding tuition to children through enthusiastic, specialist freelance instrumental and vocal tutors.
+Since 1995, Music for Life has been well known for providing outstanding tuition to children through enthusiastic, enhanced DBS checked, specialist freelance instrumental and vocal tutors.
 Championing musical opportunities for young people, we are proud to positively give back each year and develop new and exciting ways to promote music.

 Convenient